-The Tibble Twins in Arthur in one episode send D.W. to the hospital in the episode "Attack of the Turbo Tibbles" and never get punished.
+The Tibble Twins send D.W. to the hospital in the episode "Attack of the Turbo Tibbles" and never get punished.
 They rarely get punished for pretty much anything they do.
-This is likely because their grandma, their only guardian, takes pity on them.
+Likely because their grandma, their only guardian, takes pity on them.
 At least they feel bad for what they did.

 Miranda's easily the best example of an Alpha Bitch, regularly manipulating people to do terrible things or even trying to sabotage plans and getting away with it.
 Miranda never really gets any comeuppance from the series, and is even Easily Forgiven for trying to get Ginger sent away so she and Mipsy can get closer to Courtney.

 Mipsy too; shown to be just as careless as Miranda, but she seems to get some comeuppance.

-Fire Lord Sozin murdered his best friend through inaction, led an almost complete genocide, drove a number of species towards extinction (the flying bison, the dragons, and the flying lemurs are down to a handful if that), burned at least one army and village to a crisp, and conquered a sizable chunk of Eurasia-sized Earth Kingdom in his life time.
+Fire Lord Sozin murdered his best friend Avatar Roku through inaction, led an almost complete genocide, drove a number of species towards extinction (the flying bison, the dragons, and the flying lemurs are down to a handful if that), burned at least one army and village to a crisp, and conquered a sizable chunk of Eurasia-sized Earth Kingdom in his lifetime.
 After all that, he... died peacefully in his sleep, at the age of 102, likely in the comfort of his palace, revered at large.
 And he got a comet named after him, a continued family-line on the throne, and a nation dedicated to his honor and wishes.
-Downplayed in that he came to realize everything he did really wasn't worth all the pain and betrayal and died a somber man regretting what he had done, unable to enjoy his successes and make amends — though the world let him off, his conscious didn't).
+Downplayed in that he came to realize everything he did really wasn't worth all the pain and betrayal and died a somber man regretting what he had done, unable to enjoy his successes and make amends — though the world let him off, his conscience didn't.

 In "The Waterbending Master" Admiral Zhao hires the pirates from "The Waterbending Scroll" to assassinate Prince Zuko.
 They blow up Zuko's ship, but Zuko survives with some cuts, bruises and burns.
-Neither he or uncle Iroh make any effort to track the pirates down.
+Neither he nor uncle Iroh make any effort to track the pirates down.